At Olympics and beyond, getting away with it is Russia’s way

 “The thing in Russia is that cheating is acceptable if you don’t get caught,” Alperovitch said.
 “Shame on you if you do.
 But if you think you can get away with it, go for it.”

-Associated Press journalists Dasha Litvinova and Anatoly Kozlov in Moscow, Eric Tucker in Washington and James Ellingworth in Beijing contributed to this report.
+Associated Press journalists Dasha Litvinova and Anatoly Kozlov in Moscow, Eric Tucker and Lisa Mascaro in Washington, and James Ellingworth in Beijing contributed to this report.